-Examines the works of various political theorists, past and present, Western and non-Western, male and female, on the nature, justification, and practice of democracy.
-Themes explored include liberty, equality, rights, participation, citizenship, institutions, knowledge, and deliberation.
-Emphasis is placed on applying political theories of democracy to current political debates.
+Examines the various theories of justice underlying political practice, policy, and law through the works of political theorists, past and present, Western and non-Western, male and female.
+Emphasis is placed on applying political theories of justice to current political debates.

 RATIONALE FOR CHANGE: The Political Science department is currently revising its curriculum to include new minors such as Law and Justice, Policy & Politics in Practice, and International Politics.
-To complement these new minors, the political theory course descriptions are also being revised to reflect a more thematic approach (such as justice) rather than a chronological one.
+To complement these new minors, the political theory course descriptions are also being revised to reflect a more thematic approach (such as democracy) rather than a chronological one.
 In accordance with the university's commitment to diversity, theorists from underrepresented groups will now be incorporated into these course descriptions as well.